aineniamh/piranha-rtd/docs/source/usage.rst

 Usage
 =====

-.. _installation:
+.. _install:

 Installation
 ------------

-To use Lumache, first install it using pip:
+To use piranha, first install it using pip:

 .. code-block:: console